 This bill establishes a new Panel on Food Safety within the Department of Public Health and Human Services, consisting of six members appointed by the governor and the speaker of the house.
 The panel's primary responsibilities include studying the cumulative effects of food additives and color additives, setting safe cumulative amounts based on toxicity data, and advising the department on limiting the availability of foods containing harmful additives.
-The panel will meet quarterly and is required to submit annual reports to the department and biennial reports to the environmental quality council, detailing their findings and recommendations.
+The panel will meet quarterly and is required to submit annual reports to the department and biennial reports to the environmental quality council, ensuring public access to these reports.

 Statutes affected: